yt-project/yt/doc/source/developing/creating_frontend.rst

+These functions and classes let yt know about how the arrangement of data on disk corresponds to the physical arrangement of data within the simulation.  yt has grid datastructures for handling both patch-based and octree-based AMR codes.
+The terms 'patch-based' and 'octree-based' are used somewhat loosely here.
+For example, traditionally, the FLASH code used the paramesh AMR library, which is based on a tree structure, but the FLASH frontend in yt utilizes yt's patch-based datastructures.
+It is up to the frontend developer to determine which yt datastructures best match the datastructures of their simulation code.

-These functions and classes let yt know about how the arrangement of data on disk corresponds to the physical arrangement of data within the simulation.
-There are some subtle differences between AMR/patch-based codes and Octree-based codes, however, both approaches have a concept of a *Hierarchy* or *Index* (used somewhat interchangeably in the code) of datastructures and something that describes the elements that make up the Hierarchy or Index.
-For AMR-based codes, the Index is a collection of ``AMRGridPatch`` objects that describe a block of zones.
-For Octree-based codes, the Index contains datastructures that hold information about the individual octs, namely an ``OctreeContainer``.
+Both approaches -- patch-based and octree-based -- have a concept of a *Hierarchy* or *Index* (used somewhat interchangeably in the code) of datastructures and something that describes the elements that make up the Hierarchy or Index.
+For patch-based codes, the Index is a collection of ``AMRGridPatch`` objects that describe a block of zones.
+For octree-based codes, the Index contains datastructures that hold information about the individual octs, namely an ``OctreeContainer``.

 Hierarchy or Index
 ^^^^^^^^^^^^^^^^^^

-To set up data localization, a ``GridIndex`` subclass for AMR-based codes or an ``OctreeIndex`` subclass for Octree-based codes must be added in the file ``data_structures.py``.
-Examples of these different types of ``Index`` can be found in, for example, the ``yt.frontends.chombo.data_structures.ChomboHierarchy`` for AMR-based codes and ``yt.frontends.ramses.data_structures.RAMSESIndex`` for Octree-based codes.
+To set up data localization, a ``GridIndex`` subclass for patch-based codes or an ``OctreeIndex`` subclass for octree-based codes must be added in the file ``data_structures.py``.
+Examples of these different types of ``Index`` can be found in, for example, the ``yt.frontends.chombo.data_structures.ChomboHierarchy`` for patch-based codes and ``yt.frontends.ramses.data_structures.RAMSESIndex`` for octree-based codes.

 For the most part, the ``GridIndex`` subclass must override (at a minimum) the following methods: